+2.9.
 Savings and transitional arrangements

-A development application which has been lodged prior to the adoption of this Plan, but not determined, shall be determined in accordance with the provisions of the Plan which applied at the date of determination of the application.
+A development application which has been lodged prior to the adoption of this Plan, but not determined, shall be determined in accordance with the provisions of the Plan, or version of the Plan, which applied at the date the application was lodged.

+2.10.
 How will contributions be imposed?

-This Plan authorises Council, when determining a development application relating to development to which this Plan applies, to impose a condition under section 94 of the EP&A Act requiring payment of a monetary contribution to the Council towards the reconstruction of roads infrastructure to meet the demands of the development.
+This Plan authorises Council, when determining a development application relating to development to which this Plan applies, to impose a condition under section 7.11 of the EP&A Act requiring payment of a monetary contribution to the Council towards the reconstruction of roads infrastructure to meet the demands of the development.

-Methodology for the calculation of contributions payable are provided within the schedules to this Plan.
+Methodology for the calculation of contributions payable is provided within the schedules to this Plan.